FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/passport_am_about/_index.md

 ### Component Security Descriptor (CSD) file

-For each <span class="mc-variable axway_variables.Platform_or_Suite_Short_Name variable">Axway Platform</span> component, PassPort AM uses an XML-format Component Security Descriptor (CSD) file.
-Each CSD file contains access definitions relating to a specific <span class="mc-variable axway_variables.Platform_or_Suite_Short_Name variable">Axway Platform</span> component.
+For each {{< Gateway/platformorsuiteshortname  >}} component, PassPort AM uses an XML-format Component Security Descriptor (CSD) file.
+Each CSD file contains access definitions relating to a specific {{< Gateway/platformorsuiteshortname  >}} component.

 The CSD file for Gateway contains information about: